How FedEx LTD Works

 Cooperation Requirements (CBA Section 27.J.4)

-To maintain LTD benefits, you must:
+To keep LTD benefits, you must:

 - Fully cooperate with the claims administrator

-- Coordinate with the Aeromedical Advisor
+- Coordinate with the ALPA Aeromedical Advisor

 - Diligently seek restoration of your FAA medical certificate

-- Respond promptly to information requests
+- Respond to information requests within the deadlines stated

-- Attend required medical examinations
+- Attend any required independent medical examinations (IMEs)

-See Cooperation Requirements for complete details.
+See Cooperation Requirements for the full scope.

 Duration Limits (CBA Sections 27.J.10, 27.J.11)